“We had policies and a privacy officer, but we failed the HIPAA audit. What went wrong?”

 Risk Analysis uncovers risks (once a year) and Risk Management helps you reduce risks (throughout the year).

-Step-by-step guidance makes HIPAA Risk Analysis easy.
+Step-by-step Guidance Makes HIPAA Risk Analysis Easy

 Our approach at The HIPAA E-Tool® is to break it down into 3 parts, like a 3-Act play.
 It’s designed for a busy office manager or compliance officer to do it themselves, as time allows.
 You can do a chunk at a time saving your work as you go.
-And there’s no need for expensive outside consultants.
+There’s no need for expensive outside consultants.

 HIPAA Risk Analysis is like middle school math – you have to show your work.